AndersDeath/diary2/000-current.md

 # 26 Juli - Freitag - Berlin - 673 Tag der Einwanderung - Warm Rainy

 If you are a normal person you like friday like I do.
 So, I overslept today.
 It happens very rarely with me and I was surprised.
+I just didn't head my alarm.